The following post is from Prerna of The Mom Writes: How to Be Productive in the Midst of Unproductive People

-If need be, set up a shared calendar with important dates, so that everyone gets reminders for meetings, deadlines and so on.
-Documenting things also rules out excuses such as “ I never heard that” or “You didn’t say that”.
+If need be, set up a shared calendar with important dates, so everyone gets reminders for meetings, deadlines, etc. Documenting things also rules out excuses such as “ I never heard that” or “You didn’t say that.”

 Plan for Unproductivity

 When you’ve worked with unproductive people once, keep their personality in mind when planning projects and activities.
 Plan for delays or postponements and schedule accordingly.